kikwik/mail-manager-bundle/README.md

                 ->getLog()
             ;
             $mailSender
-                ->needManualReview($mailLog)    // save the Log object in the database and mark it as "need manual review" ;
+                ->needManualReview($mailLog)    // mark the Log object as "need manual review", persist and flush ;
         }